Blog

 Thus, we indicate that in the /etc/supervisord.d/ folder there will be configuration files that must be taken into account when the service is running.

-Create a configuration file for managing Sentry services with the command
+Create a configuration file for managing Sentry services with the command:

 nano /etc/supervisord.d/sentry.conf

-and paste the following contents into it:
+Paste the following content into it:

 [program:sentry-web]